Mesoamerica: Human sacrifice

 Sacrifice had great importance in the social and religious aspects of Mesoamerican culture.
 First, it showed death transformed into the divine.
 Death is the consequence of a human sacrifice, but it is not the end; it is but the continuation of the cosmic cycle.
 Death creates life—divine energy is liberated through death and returns to the gods, who are then able to create more life.
 Secondly, it justifies war, since the most valuable sacrifices are obtained through conflict.
 The death of the warrior is the greatest sacrifice and gives the gods the energy to go about their daily activities, such as the bringing of rain.
 Warfare and capturing prisoners became a method of social advancement and a religious cause.
 Finally, it justifies the control of power by the two ruling classes, the priests and the warriors.
 The priests controlled the religious ideology, and the warriors supplied the sacrifices.
-Historically it was also in discussion that those sacrificed were chosen by the gods, this idea of being "chosen" was decided by the gods.
+Historically, it was also believed those sacrificed were chosen by the gods, this idea of being "chosen" was decided by the gods.
 This was then displayed by acts, such as being struck by lightning.
 If someone was struck by lightning and a sacrifice was needed they would often be chosen by their population, as they believed they were chosen by the gods.